annotell/public-docs/docs-src/docs/kognic-io/calibrations/cameras-custom.md

 ## Validation

 :::note
-This requires `wasmtime` to be installed which is an optional dependency kognic-io.
+This requires `wasmtime` to be installed which is an optional of dependency kognic-io.
 Run `pip install kognic-io[wasm]` to install it.
 :::